-The NCREIP Property Index (NPI) represents quarterly, time series composite total rate of return measure of a very large pool of individual commercial real estate properties acquired in the private market.
+The NCREIF Property Index (NPI) represents quarterly time series composite total rate of return measure of a very large pool of individual commercial real estate properties acquired in the private market.
 The index represents apartments, hotels, industrial properties, office buildings and retail properties which are at least 60% occupied and owned or controlled, at least in part by tax-exempt institutional investors or its designated agent.
 In addition these properties that are included must be investment grade, non-agricultural and income producing and all development projects are excluded.
-Constituents included in the NPI be valued at least quarterly, either internally, using standard commercial real estate appraisal methodology.
+Constituents included in the NPI be valued at least quarterly, either internally or externally, using standard commercial real estate appraisal methodology.
 Each property must be independently appraised a minimum of once every three years.
-The FTSE NAREIT AII REITS Index is a market capitalization-weighted index that is designed to measure the performance of all tax-qualified Real Estate Investment Trusts (REITs) that are listed on the New York Stock Exchange, the American Stock Exchange, or the NASDAQ National Market List.
-The Dow Jones US.
-Stelect Realis Index is a loat-adjusted market capitalization-weighted index of publicly traded real estate securities such as real estate investment Trusts (REITs) and real estate operating companies (REOCs).
+The FTSE MAREIT All REITS Index is a market capitalization-weighted index that is designed to measure the performance of all tax-qualified Real Estate investment Trusts (REITs) that are listed on the New York Stock Exchange, the American Stock Exchange, or the NASDAQ National Market List.
+The Dow Jones U.S. Select Real Estate Securities Index is a loat-adjusted market capitalization-weighted index of publicly traded real estate securities such as real estate investment trusts (REITs) and real estate operating companies (REOCs).